CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 What You'll Learn in This Guide

-1. Knowing your target audience and solving their problems with your content.
+1. Figuring out who your target audience actually is, and how to solve their problems with your content, not just talk at them.

-2. Why keyword research and SEO are important.
+2. Why keyword research and SEO matter a lot more than most people think.

-4. How social media helps spread your message.
+4. How social media helps spread your message and kind of gives your content extra reach.

-5. Ways to track how well your content is doing.
+5. Some simple ways to track how well your content is doing so you’re not just guessing.

-By the end of this guide, you'll understand how to create and use a content plan that helps your startup get noticed, connect with your audience, and grow.
+By the end of this guide, you’ll have a pretty clear idea of how to build and use a content plan that helps your startup get noticed, connect with your audience, and actually grow over time.

 Understanding Your Target Audience